Team Portal Login Client Login

 On an individual level, this unnecessarily exposes the elderly to hospital viruses, isolates them and keeps them away from their homes and family for prolonged periods of time.
 On a systematic level, it can add huge amounts of pressure and cost to the NHS through limiting bed spaces and resources.

-Prestige is a champion of homecare and knows that it can alleviate the pressures that bed blocking is putting upon NHS resources.
+Prestige Nursing & Care is a champion of homecare and knows that it can alleviate the pressures that bed blocking is putting upon NHS resources.
 Not only is homecare more cost effective than care homes (many of which cost more than councils are willing to pay), but it can also provide familiar and friendly setting in which the vulnerable are looked after.

 Despite the negative case study provided in this article, home care and special support perform an invaluable role by allowing frail or unwell elderly people to return home.
 In many cases it means people can leave hospital sooner with guaranteed support for tasks in the home that would otherwise be too much.
 Yet constant cuts to social care budgets have undermined the work of local authorities, councils and the CQC, slowing their ability to get people back home and into the community.’